just-js/examples/grid/README.md

 this is an ok api whose name is the same as a pretty cool animal

 todo
+- 0 size on header only messages, or include header size in total size
 - allow selecting slice of the block - off, size
 - namespacing for having separate grids per user etc. - private grids
 - permissioning